 The insurance policy that you hold must also include at least 2 million in professional liability.

-If you have insurance with an alternative provider, you must contact your broker directly to clarify.
-For those with CKA Professional Liability Insurance policies through Prolink, your policy provides coverage for any advice, services, and training that you provide in a digital format (i.e. online or virtual care)— as long as you ensure that you are operating within your scope as a Kinesiologist as defined by the CKA.
+For individuals with a CKA professional liability insurance policy through Prolink, your policy provides coverage for any advice, services, and training that you provide in a digital format (i.e. online or virtual care), as long as you ensure that you are operating within your scope of practice as a kinesiologist as defined by the AKA.